“Show, don’t tell.”

 If you have the resources, bring a TV or monitor down to the practice court.
 The shorter the delay between your teaching and the players actually practicing, the more they’ll remember and the better their performance will be.

 It’s not necessary to cram all of your teaching into one video session.
 If you’re hitting on several points at once, the players might retain a few, but their minds are unlikely to comprehend everything you’re telling them.
+Moving around and switching locations can break up the monotony.

 Record the Practice Itself